vicky1505-wlt/ultra-remotesensing-annotation/README.md

 The software is designed for own usage.
 Please feel free to download an EXE to use in Windows.
 Right now only support Windows 7/8/10.

-A strict data folder structure is uploaded in "data" folder, you can put downloaded EXE file in same folder with "data" folder.
+A strict data folder structure is uploaded in "data" folder.
 Also a few pictures and corresponding metadata , annotations have been uploaded.